ncase/covid-19/words/words.md

 We hope these plans give you hope.

-**Even under a pessimistic scenario, it *is* possible to beat COVID-19, while protecting our mental and financial health.** Use the lockdown as a "reset button", keep R < 1 with case isolation + privacy-protecting contract tracing + at *least* cloth masks for all... and life can get back to a normal-ish!
+**Even under a pessimistic scenario, it *is* possible to beat COVID-19, while protecting our mental and financial health.** Use the lockdown as a "reset button", keep R < 1 with case isolation + privacy-protecting contact tracing + at *least* cloth masks for all... and life can get back to a normal-ish!

 Sure, you may have dried-out hands.
 But you'll get to invite a date out to a comics bookstore!
 You'll get to go out with friends to watch the latest Hollywood cash-grab.
 You'll get to people-watch at a library, taking joy in people going about the simple business of *being alive.*